seoulxss/ConfigLib/README.md

 ```

 <h1>The problem with this library</h1>
 <p>Even if this library is very small, it allocates a lot on heap (Mostly strings).
-That makes it sometimes slow, aswell as the json library itself is not that fast.</p>
+That makes it sometimes slow, aswell as the json library by nlohmann itself is not that fast.</p>